 N Lt Reynolds (RTD); B Lt Lindley (RTD)

 E/TTG Sgt Hare (RTD); RO Sgt Haughan (RTD)

 BTG Sgt Mitchell (RTD) WG Sgt Sosen (RTD)

 The 91st Bombardment Group (Heavy) was activated at Harding Field, Louisiana on 15-April-1942 and went to MacDill Field, Florida for the first phase of training from 16-May-1942 to 25-June-1942.
 The Group was then assigned to 2nd Air Force at Walla...

-Crash landed in B-17F 41-24439 'Chief Sky' while serving as Pilot on return from target Romilly-sur-Seine, France.
-Co-pilot was slightly wounded over the target and one crewman was injured in crash-landing.
+Crash landed in B-17F 41-24439 'Chief Sly’ while serving as Pilot on return from target Romilly-sur-Seine, France.
+Co-pilot was 2nd Lt.
+Arthur J. Reynolds.
 Aircraft was DBR and salvaged.
 No injuries reported in crash.

 Military | Lieutenant | Navigator | 91st Bomb Group The Ragged Irregulars

 Crash landed in B-17F-5-BO 41-24439 'Chief Sky' while serving as Co-Pilot on return from target Romilly-sur-Seine, France.
 20-Dec-42.
 Crew escaped injury in landing; however, Burnett was injured in a battle with fighters on the return.